azemetre/playwright-react-typescript-jest-example/README.md

-# Playwright vs Cypress comparison in a simple React TS app
+# Playwright vs Cypress

-This repo is a light comparison of [Playwright](https://playwright.dev/docs/why-playwright) vs [Cypress](https://www.cypress.io/).
+This is a PoC for [Playwright](https://playwright.dev/docs/why-playwright) vs [Cypress](https://www.cypress.io/) a simple React TS app.

 ## Table of contents